devtut/generate/docs/cpp/the-rule-of-three-five-and-zero.md

 ---
-metaTitle: "The Rule of Three, Five, And Zero"
+metaTitle: "C++ | The Rule of Three, Five, And Zero"
 description: "Rule of Zero, Rule of Five, Rule of Three, Self-assignment Protection"
 ---